dustinpfister/test_vjs/prototypes/js-javascript-example-exp-system-dd/README.md

 # js-javascript-example-exp-system-dd

-The aim here is to make an experence point system based on the system used in the original Dungeons and Dragons
+The aim here is to make an experence point system based on the system used in the original Dungeons and Dragons.
+Just like many of my other experence point systems I have had a hard time making an inverse function for getting level when xp is known.
+So as of this writing I have not gotten far with this one also.

 ### resources